stephenwike/spike-large-markdown-management/README.md

 # (DDML) DesignDoc Markup Language

-This markup language is designed to templatize markdown files commonly used in documentation.
+This markup language is designed to templatize GitHub style markdown files commonly used in repository documentation.